AnoukSmet/Brain-Quizzers/README.md

 * When a certain category is chosen, that the correct questions appear
 * Feedback to the users where in the game they are and total amount of questions
 * To let the user know if their answer was correct or false
+* Show correct answer when answered incorrectly
 * To show the final result after playing
-* Being able to add your result to the highscores
+* Show a personalised message after completing the game